vanecat/adaptoak/README.md

 ## Description

-Minimal MEAN app.
+Minimal MEAN app built for Urban Biofilter's Adapt Oakland project.

 Uses boilerplate from: [https://github.com/Hyra/Frickle/](https://github.com/Hyra/Frickle/).
 Please read up on this.

   - Some description of how things are organized here:
   	- detail